whittakertech/mosaic_js/docs/index.md

-# Mosaic
+# MosaicJS

-Mosaic is a lightweight, event-driven drag-and-drop engine designed for the WhittakerTech ecosystem.
+MosaicJS is a lightweight, event-driven drag-and-drop engine designed for the WhittakerTech ecosystem.
 It provides:

 - snapshot + rollback mechanics